DCC-EX/dcc-ex.github.io/docs/index.rst

 **What's new in CommandStation-EX?**

 * WiThrottle server built in.
 Connect Engine Driver or WiThrottle clients directly to your Command Station
-* WiFi and Ethernet shield support
+* WiFi Sheild and Ethernet Shield support
-* No more jumpers or soldering!
+* No more jumper wires pins or soldering!
 * Direct support for all the most popular motor control boards
-* I2C Display support
+* I2C bus for LCD Liquid Crystal Display & Servo & LED boards support
 * Improved short circuit detection and automatic reset from an overload
 * Current reading, sensing and ACK detection settings in milliAmps instead of just pin readings
 * Improved adherence to the NMRA DCC specification
 * Complete support for all the old commands and controllers/front-ends like JMRI
-* Simpler, modular, faster code with an API Library for developers for easy expansion
+* Simpler, modular, faster code with an API Application Program Interface Library for developers for easy expansion
 * New features and functions in JMRI
 * Automation (coming soon)